GKM sheaves and nonorientable surface group representations: Representation varieties for a punctured surface

 \begin{cor} For any compact, connected Lie group $K$ of rank $r$, the GKM-hypergraph of $\Rp{c}{g}{K}$ has a vertex set $\V$ consisting of $2^{r}$ vertices which are naturally identified with the set of square roots of $c$, upon which $T_2$ acts freely and transitively by multiplication.
-The stalks of the GKM-sheaf $\Rp{c}{g}{K}$ at vertices may be identified with $ \wedge(\lie{t}^*)^{\otimes g} \otimes A$ and the $T_2$-action preserves these identifications. \end{cor}
+The stalks of the GKM-sheaf $\F_{\Rp{c}{g}{K}}$ at vertices may be identified with $ \wedge(\lie{t}^*)^{\otimes g} \otimes A$ and the $T_2$-action preserves these identifications. \end{cor} Observe that Corollary \ref{toreghe} implies that the vertex set of $\Gamma_{\Rp{c}{g}{K}}$ is independent of both $c$ and $g$, in keeping with Theorem \ref{indepofgraph}.

-Because $T_2$ acts freely on the vertex set $\V$, we gain a convolution product $*$ on $T_2$-equivariant GKM-sheaves.
+Because $T_2$ acts freely on the vertex set $\V$, we gain a convolution product $*$ on $T_2$-equivariant GKM-sheaves (defined in \S \ref{aocegbulagcobj}).